 Healthy Connections is a Mena-based Community Health Network with locations throughout southwest and central Arkansas.
 Since its founding as a home-visiting program in 1998, Healthy Connections has been able to provide much-needed health, dental, behavioral health, and social services to families of every lifestyle.
 Services include primary care/family medicine, specialty services including cardiology, podiatry, and women’s health, My Kids Pediatric Clinic, Evolve Behavioral Health Services and Medication Management, Health For Life Clinic, Healthy Families Arkansas Polk and Garland counties, and more.
 Learn more about Healthy Connections at www.healthy-connections.org.

 Healthy Connections clinics are offering Monoclonal Antibody Treatment at all locations.
-Clinics are also offering regular Covid-19 testing for free (results in 2-5 days), rapid Covid-19 testing for $60 (results in 15 minutes), and Covid-19 vaccines for free.
+Clinics are also offering regular Covid-19 testing (results same day), and Covid-19 vaccines for free.
 Learn more at www.gettestedfree.com.